Cysharp/MessagePipe/README.md

 Andalso, requires [UniTask](https://github.com/Cysharp/UniTask) to install, all `ValueTask` declaration in .NET is replaced to `UniTask`.

+> [!NOTE]
-Unity version does not have open generics support(for IL2CPP) and does not support auto registration.
+> Unity version does not have open generics support(for IL2CPP) and does not support auto registration.
 Therefore, all required types need to be manually registered.

 VContainer's installation sample.